awood314/wp-rust/README.md

 # Will Pirkle (Audio Effects written in) Rust

-Implementations of audio effects from [Will Pirkle - Designing Audio Effect Plugins in C++](https://www.willpirkle.com/), in Rust 🦀
+Rust 🦀 implementations of audio effects from [Will Pirkle - Designing Audio Effect Plugins in C++](https://www.willpirkle.com/)

 ## Building the VST3/AU Plugin